optionalg/vim-config/README.md

 create symbolic links in your home directory that point to the files in here.
 Nifty, right?

+# Overriding my config

+If you were to directly modify my configuration, you would get nasty git errors when you went to update from my git repository.
+This isn't recommended.

+Because of the above fact, I've included a .vimrc.local.sample file.
+When you run `./bin/vim_install` this file will be copied to `.vimrc.local` in the repo directory and symlinked to from `~/.vimrc.local`.
+My `.vimrc` file will then source `~/.vimrc.local` as the last thing it does, allowing you to override any of my settings.

+Check out what's in the .vimrc.local.sample file, it gives a few examples of the things you might want to do.

+Remember to re-run `./bin/vim_install` if you were using a previous version of my config that did not include a `.vimrc.local.sample` file, as it will be not properly symlinked in your home directory until you do.

+Also remember that you should edit `.vimrc.local`, _not_ `.vimrc.local.sample`.
+Editing the sample file will lead to the same messy problems as editing my `.vimrc` file.

 # Plugin Layout and Updating

 I've taken a bit of time recently and made my vim configuration pathogen based.